The Zero Waste Bathroom Cabinet

 Well, the good news is that the lockdown of 2020 has got to be your biggest chance to clear those cupboards and make peace with your own make up and beauty routines.
 My top tip is to keep it simple.
 Find what works for you and stick to it.
 (And keep clear of shiny packaging and wild promises of eternal youth!)

-Pit Putty - If this one hasn’t found its way into your life yet, you are really missing out.
+Sugarloaf Botanics All Natural Deodorant - If this one hasn’t found its way into your life yet, you are really missing out.
 Tried and tested, this really works!
-100% natural, vegan, made in Ireland and completely eco-friendly.
-Check out the science behind why it works here.
+100% natural, vegan, made at the foot of the Sugarloaf and completely eco-friendly.
+Click here to learn more

 One of the easiest swaps for our house has been our toothbrushes.
 Bamboo brushes are now widely available for all the family.
 If you’ve tried one in the past and didn’t like it, do try again, they have upped their game since becoming mainstream.
 Choose different colours for each member of the family for less bathroom drama!
 Once you’re done with them, use them to label seeds, clean the bathroom grout or scrub mucky runners.